Contact Ibrahim Mamman

 Research opportunities

-My research interest in spatial planning and the assessment of suitable locations for solar and wind turbines in Northeast Nigeria—focusing on Adamawa, Borno, and Gombe States—stems from a strong desire to contribute to sustainable development and energy resilience in the region.
+Ibrahim's research interest is in spatial planning and the assessment of suitable locations for solar and wind turbines in Northeast Nigeria—focusing on Adamawa, Borno, and Gombe States—stems from a strong desire to contribute to sustainable development and energy resilience in the region.
 Northeast Nigeria faces significant challenges in energy access, with many rural and peri-urban areas lacking reliable electricity.
 This situation hampers socioeconomic development, limits access to quality healthcare and education, and contributes to persistent poverty.
 Given the abundant solar radiation and wind potential in the region, harnessing renewable energy sources is both a logical and urgent solution.

 Moreover, the geopolitical challenges and climate variability in Northeast Nigeria further reinforce the need for decentralized and renewable energy solutions.
 By conducting this research, I aim to support evidence-based policymaking and guide investment in renewable energy that aligns with regional development goals.
-Ultimately, my work aspires to bridge the gap between planning theory and practical implementation, ensuring that the transition to clean energy is both effective and inclusive.
+Ultimately, his work aspires to bridge the gap between planning theory and practical implementation, ensuring that the transition to clean energy is both effective and inclusive.

 Current activities

-As a research student at Cranfield University, UK, my primary focus is on conducting in-depth, independent research within my area of specialization—spatial planning and the assessment of suitable locations for renewable energy infrastructure.
+As a research student at Cranfield University, UK, his primary focus is on conducting in-depth, independent research within my area of specialization—spatial planning and the assessment of suitable locations for renewable energy infrastructure.
 My main activities include conducting comprehensive literature reviews to establish a strong theoretical foundation for my work, formulating research questions and objectives, and designing appropriate methodologies for data collection and analysis.